Distributionally Robust Losses for Latent Covariate Mixtures: Introduction

 For convex losses, the dual form yields a single convex loss minimization in the variables $(\theta, \eta)$ for minimizing $\risk(\theta)$.
 When we (approximately) know the conditional risk $\condrisk$---for example, when we have access to replicate observations $Y$ for each $X$---it is reasonably straightforward to develop estimators for the risk~\eqref{eq:grouploss} (see Section~\ref{section:cert}).

 Estimating the conditional risk via replication is infeasible in scenarios in which $X$ corresponds to a unique individual (similar to issues in estimation of conditional treatment effects~\citep{ImbensRu15}).
-Our approach to this issue begins with the variational representation
+Alternative procedures that depend on parametric assumptions on the family of conditional risks $\E[\loss(\theta; X, Y) \mid X]$ for all $\theta \in \Theta$ are restrictive, as we study learning problems over a flexible class of machine learning models $\theta \in \Theta$ (e.g., random forests, gradient boosted decision trees, kernel methods, neural networks).
+In this work, we instead consider a scalable nonparametric approach involving the variational representation

 As the space $\{h : \mc{X} \to [0, 1]\}$ is too large to effectively estimate the quantity~\eqref{eq:pop-var}, we consider approximations via easier-to-control function spaces $\mc{H} \subset \{h : \mc{X} \to \R\}$ and study the problem